Employee Benefits and Executive Compensation Reps, Warranties, and Indemnification Clauses in M&A Deals

 The panel will review these and other challenging issues:

-- What are some best practices for employee benefits counsel when drafting and negotiating representations, covenants, and indemnification provisions in these developing areas?
+- When drafting and negotiating representations, covenants, and indemnification provisions in these developing areas, what are some best practices for employee benefits counsel?

 - What are some hidden liabilities employee benefits counsel should look for when conducting due diligence in these developing areas?